 You can plant mint in full sun or a partially shady location in the garden.
 All types of mint spread vigorously, so make sure to give them enough room or simply plant them in containers.

-In fact, it might be a good idea to plant your mint in a container even if you have enough room for it in the garden so you can move it indoors in the winter.
+In fact, it might be a good idea to plant your mint in a container even if you have enough room for it in the garden.
+This allows you to move it indoors in the winter and so it won’t take over and make it hard for your other plants to grow.

-I am gardening in zone 7B, and as you can see, my mint is planted in the garden.
-I start to cover it with dry leaves in the fall.
+I am gardening in zone 7B, and as you can see, my mint was planted in the garden but it was a small garden for the mint family only.
+I started to cover it with dry leaves in the fall.

-Mint actually love the cooler temperatures (50 – 60 F), but as the temperatures drop, I keep piling the dry leaves on the plants.
-At the end of the winter, they look pretty bad and I usually wonder if they are going to be able to recover, but they always do.
+Mint actually love the cooler temperatures (50 – 60 F), but as the temperatures drop, I kept piling the dry leaves on the plants.
+At the end of the winter, they looked pretty bad and I usually wondered if they were going to be able to recover, but they always did.

 If you plant your mint in a pot, you can easily move it indoors in the winter and place it by a sunny window.
 It will keep growing just fine and you’ll get fresh mint year around.
 Learn more about indoor herb gardening here.